chicago-forge-open-source/artisan-expedition-guide/OthersInRelationToArtisans.md

 - **Solution Concepts** - Artisans should expect high level concepts for the final solution from Experience team.
 These concepts may be wholly or partially conceived by Experience and should be technically assessed by Artisans.

-- **Prototypes** - Artisans should expect wireframes, hi-fi comp user flows with annotations, sitemaps, clickable prototypes, etc. to be produced by Experience team members as necessary.
+- **Prototypes** - Artisans should expect wireframes, hi-fi comp user flows with annotations, site-maps, clickable prototypes, etc. to be produced by Experience team members as necessary.
 These are initial passes at visualizing Solution Concepts.

-- **Strategy Hypotheses Deliverables(s)** - Artisans should expect to work with Experience team members to co-create the Strategy Hypotheses Deliverable(s).
+- **Strategy Hypotheses Deliverable(s)** - Artisans should expect to work with Experience team members to co-create the Strategy Hypotheses Deliverable(s).
 This will include all relevant Reference Documents, Prototypes, and recommendations to improve the client’s UX, business processes, etc.

 ### Delivery
 Artisans expectations of Delivery People